sreejithbnaick/flutter-hackernews/README.md

-# Simple HackerNews App Based Using Flutter
+# Simple HackerNews App Using Flutter

 1. List 25 top stories from HackerNews.
 2. Opens the URL in a webview.